Man using a calculator.

 Professional Profile

-When you’re setting up a limited company through Companies House (or through our Company Formations service for just £10), you’ll be confronted by a rather scary-looking question regarding shares and how much value is attributed to each of them.
+When you’re setting up a limited company through Companies House (or using our Company Formations service), you’ll encounter a question about shares and their value.

 Don’t worry, it’s not as confusing as it seems.